-Let’s take a look at the core data Google Finance provides and how you can best leverage it.
+Let’s take a look at the core data Google Finance provides and how to leverage it.
 When you look at a stock, the first number you will see is the current price.

 Then, as you move down, you’ll see how much the stock has changed throughout the trading day, based on a percentage.
 If you’re viewing the stock after trading has closed, this number will reflect its movement after hours.

 In the next row, you will see the time at which you looked up the stock.
 This is important, as prices can change in an instant.
-This mechanism essentially gives you a snapshot in time, telling you what the price was at the exact minute you looked at it.
+This mechanism gives you a real-time snapshot, telling you what the price was at the exact minute you looked at it.

 The following are additional pieces of information you can use as part of your Google Finance portfolio: